Syllabus

 • Coming to office hours.

+Note that just passively attending class will not yield full participation points.
 Participation points are not free: you are likely to lose points if you consistently skip class or do not ask or answer questions online or in person.
 At the end of the term, you will be asked to evaluate your own participation over the course of the semester, in addition to my documentation of your participation.

 Exercises